hms-dbmi/gehlenborglab-website/_members/sehi-lyi.md

 name_degree: Sehi L'Yi, PhD

 photo: sehi-lyi.jpg
-alt: Photograph of a Asian man with short black hair and eyeglasses with a hint of a smile.
+alt: Photograph of an Asian man with short black hair and eyeglasses with a hint of a smile.
 He’s wearing a blue shirt in front of buildings and trees.

 job_title: Research Fellow in Biomedical Informatics
 role: postdoc